-During the month we have also added to our quality 'growth' companies - those companies with reliable earnings that are growing faster than the global economy - because their prices have dropped back this year, making them more attractive.
-Some of this cash came from selling bleach and home goods producer Clorox.
+We sold the ChinaAMC China Opportunity Fund because of the rising geopolitical risks and the uncertainty around riskier markets.
+We also sold bleach and home goods producer Clorox.
 The business's profit margin has fallen back in recent results, lending weight to concerns that it will have to absorb rising input costs rather than passing them on to customers or offsetting them with lower expenses.

-We wanted to slightly reduce our portfolio's equity exposure, so we sold our holding in Swiss pharmaceutical company Novartis.
-We also completely sold oil major BP the day Russia invaded because of its 20% stake in Russian oil-exploration-to-pump business Rosneft.
+Another exit was oil major BP on the day Russia invaded because of its 20% stake in Russian oil-exploration-to-pump business Rosneft.